 |Aid station 7||71.3 km|

 The Aid Stations are stocked with lollies, gingernuts, chips, pretzels, sandwiches (peanut butter or vegemite) bananas and Oranges, water, electrolyte drink and coke.
 Fluid will be available in cups and water containers to enable competitors to fill up drink bottles or bladders.
 Aid stations are clearly marked on the course maps. (distances approx)

 Sandwiches & Oranges will not be available at the final two aid stations (headland)

 In an effort to reduce our footprint, we ask that you please bring either a reusable cup, drink bottle or hydration bladder to limit the use of disposable cups.

 All 100 km runners will need to have a light for the final 24k leg from Kinloch to Whakaipo Bay if they leave the Kinloch Hall after 2:30pm.
 So either have lights on you, or put your light in your last drop bag for pick up at Kinloch.

-Cut off times (this is the time you must LEAVE the aid station – not arrive):
+This is the time you must LEAVE the aid station – not arrive

 *Note: If you do not reach the 8.45pm cut-off at the beginning of the headland loop, and are required to take the shortcut to finish, you will not receive a 100km finishers medal.
 You won’t go home empty handed however, as we will still have something for you for your huge achievement.